Kayn-Pleiades/Team-Profile-Generator/README.md

 ### Commit 15: addCard
 The manager card is now added to the html.
 This bit of code will work for all employee cards!

+### Commit 16: menu
+Added the selection menu and tested that it works